HoganFed/Natural-Bridge-Valley/README.md

 ![View of Natural Bridge From Atop Battleship Rock](NaturalBridge.jpg) Photo Taken by: Hogan Federmann
 ## Just a 10-15 minute hike from Natural Bridge you will find Battleship Rock, which offers an amazing view of Natural Bridge and a 270 degree view of the surrounding valley.

+### Page created for UK GEO 409 Final Project by Hogan Federmann produced on May 13th, 2021.

 Sources:
 https://www.cliffviewresort.com/things-to-do/natural-bridge-state-park/